Which of the following methods can be used to determine the densi... | Study Prep in Pearson+

 Recall the definition of density, which is the measure of how much mass is contained in a given volume.
 The formula for density is given by $\text{Density} = \frac{\text{Mass}}{\text{Volume}}$.

-Evaluate each option by comparing it to the density formula: dividing mass by volume matches the formula, while subtracting, multiplying, or adding mass and volume do not correspond to the definition of density.
+Recognize that the correct method involves dividing the mass by the volume, as this ratio tells you how much mass is present per unit volume.

-Conclude that the correct method to determine the density of an object is to divide its mass by its volume, as this directly follows from the fundamental definition of density.
+Evaluate the other options: subtracting volume from mass, multiplying mass by volume, or adding mass and volume do not correspond to the physical definition of density and thus are incorrect.

 Watch next